OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 # Defense in Depth

-A strong CSP provides an effective second layer of protection against various different types of vulnerabilities, including XSS.
+A strong CSP provides an effective second layer of protection against various types of vulnerabilities, including XSS.
 Although it may not be possible to fully mitigate these issues, a CSP can make it significantly harder for an attacker to actually exploit them.

 Even on a fully static website, which does not accept any user input, a CSP can be used to enforce the use of [Subresource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
 This can help prevent malicious code being loaded on the website if one of the third party sites hosting JavaScript files (such as analytics scripts) is compromised.